-Saturday, October 31 and Sunday, November 1, 9a.m to 5 p.m.
+Saturday and Sunday, October 28 and 29, 9a.m to 5 p.m.

-Instructor presentations and class discussion on: 1) Authorizing environments, 2) practical guide to framing a managers responsibility in assessing need, capacity, agreement and results; 3) case study discussions and in-class written assignments.
+Instructor presentations and class discussion on: 1) Authorizing environments, 2) practical guide to framing a manager's responsibility in assessing need, capacity, agreement and results; 3) case study discussions and in-class written assignments.
 Guest presentations about the politics of state, local and federal programs, projects and services are scheduled throughout this weekend.
-On Saturday, instructions will be provided for completing a short writing assignment that is due Sunday, November 1st.

 PLEASE NOTE: topics and timeframes may change to accommodate the scheduling of guest speakers.
 All case studies will be available electronically to class participants on Canvas.
-Final Syllabus and Canvas access will be provided to registered students by or before end of the day September 28, 2015.
+Final Syllabus and Canvas access will be provided to registered students by or before end of the day September 24, 2017.

-Course Material Overview (this list is preliminary and will be updated by September 2015):
+Course Material Overview (this list is preliminary and will be updated and posted to Canvas by September 24, 2017):